-Hey!
-I'm Rhianna and I'm a Person-Centred Therapist :)
+Hi, I'm Rhianna and I'm a Person-Centred Counsellor.

 I have always been a good listener and now I can put this skill to good use.
-People throughout my life have always described me as a considerate, thoughtful, non-judgemental person and a good listener.
-Only recently did I realise I could use these qualities to help others.
+People throughout my life have always described me as a considerate, thoughtful and non-judgemental person.
+Only recently did I realise these qualities could be used to benefit others.
 I trained as a person-centred therapist so that I could help others in an effective, safe and certain way.
 I am fully qualified and a registered member of the BACP.

-I have particular interest in working with anxiety however I am also interested in working with bereavement.
+I have particular interest in working with people with anxiety and bereavement issues.

 My clients have told me in the past that I am easy to trust and they felt safe as soon as they met me.